-Calderhead high school is a six-year non-denominational comprehensive school located in the town of Shotts, a former mining town, which is, situated midway between Edinburgh and Glasgow in a rural setting.
+Calderhead High is a six year non-denominational comprehensive school located in the town of Shotts, in North Lanarkshire and serves the communities of Allanton, Hartill, Eastfield and Shotts.
+Shotts, a former mining town, lies midway between Edinburgh and Glasgow in a rural setting.

 Calderhead high school operates a close liaison system with all associated primaries.
 Following the issue of letters to primary seven parents to choose their child's secondary school, a senior member of staff from Calderhead will visit all primary schools for initial consultations with primary seven teachers.
 Parents are issued with a copy of the school handbook.
 During the summer term, members of the guidance staff will interview all pupils transferring to Calderhead high school.
 Further discussion takes place with primary seven class teachers at this stage.
 A series of parents meetings are also held to give parents information about the school.
 The associated primary schools with Calderhead high school are Dykehead Primary, Stane Primary, Allanton Primaryand Alexander Peden Primary.